-He cast one last glance back at her bed when he reached the double doors, just to be sure she was still there, still okay, before doing what he must and throwing the invisibility cloak around himself.
+He cast one last glance back at her bed when he reached the double doors, just to be sure she was still there, still okay, before doing what he must and cloaking himself in invisibility.
 The double doors swung open and closed seemingly of their own accord and nobody would know he'd ever been there.

 Even Minerva couldn't be sure she hadn't dreamed the whole thing.

-'I feel it.'
-He admitted, for once foregoing the usual charade, a twinkling quip about age and vitality.
+'I feel it,' he admitted, for once foregoing the usual charade, the twinkling quip about age and vitality.

 'I should,' he acknowledged but made no move to do so.

 She reached out a hand to rub his back, 'Albus,'